bengott/meteor-avatar/README.md

 The package exports a global `Avatar` object which has a property named `options` (also an object).
 If defined (e.g. from a config file in your app), these options override default functionality.

   - `fallbackType`: Determines the type of fallback to use when no image can be found via linked services (Gravatar included):
-    - "default image" (the default option, which will show either the image specified by defaultImageUrl, the package's default image, or a Gravatar default image)
+    - "default image" (the default option, which will show either the image specified by defaultImageUrl, the package's default image, or a Gravatar default image).
       OR
     - "initials" (show the user's initials)
   - `defaultImageUrl`: This will replace the included package default image URL ("packages/bengott_avatar/default.png").
 It can be a relative path (e.g. "images/defaultAvatar.png").
   - `gravatarDefault`: Gravatar default option to use (overrides defaultImageUrl option and included package default image URL).
-Options are available at: https://secure.gravatar.com/site/implement/images/#default-image
+Options are available [here](https://secure.gravatar.com/site/implement/images/#default-image).
-  - `emailHashProperty`: This property on the user object will be used for retrieving gravatars (useful when user emails are not published)
+  - `emailHashProperty`: This property on the user object will be used for retrieving gravatars (useful when user emails are not published).
+  - `customImageProperty`: If you're storing images URLs in a property on the user object, you can specify it here.

 Example usage:
 - To show initials when no avatar image can be found via linked services: